kkanggu/Algorithm_DataStructure_Practice/README.md

 >Understand Red Black Tree, but code at the book is incomprehensible.
 >Finally, I implemented upper two code, but I couldn't implement Red Black Tree.
 >And code at the book didn't work well.

+Day 8
+>Modify Red Black Tree, half end.
+>I fixed the insert problem by modifying the code.
+>But remove is still unresolved.
+>When removing red node, sometimes min node color for the color of right childs is BLACK.
+>If that node comes up to removed node, then the count of black nodes root through leaf is not the same.